richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 : An Internet application used to interactively select and retrieve files in a TCP/IP network.

+IETF
+: In the context of this document, the IETF includes all individuals who participate in meetings, working groups, mailing lists, functions and other activities which are organized or initiated by ISOC, the IESG or the IAB under the general designation of the Internet Engineering Task Force or IETF, but solely to the extent of such participation.

 IETF Area
 : A management division within the IETF.
 An Area consists of Working Groups related to a general topic such as routing.
 An Area is managed by one or two Area Directors.

+IETF Contribution
+: Any submission to the IETF intended by the Contributor for publication as all or part of an Internet-Draft or RFC (except for RFC Editor Contributions described below) and any statement made within the context of an IETF activity.
+Such statements include oral statements in IETF sessions, as well as written and electronic communications made at any time or place, which are addressed to:

+- The IETF plenary session,

+- Any IETF working group or portion thereof,

+- The IESG, or any member thereof on behalf of the IESG,

+- The IAB or any member thereof on behalf of the IAB,

+- Any IETF mailing list, including the IETF list itself, any working group or design team list, or any other list functioning under IETF auspices,

+- The RFC Editor or the Internet-Drafts function (except for RFC Editor Contributions described below).

+Statements made outside of an IETF session, mailing list or other function, that are clearly not intended to be input to an IETF activity, group or function, are not IETF Contributions in the context of this document.

+IETF Documents
+: RFCs and Internet-Drafts except for Internet-Drafts that are RFC Editor Contributions and the RFCs that are published from them.

+IETF Internet-Drafts
+: Internet-Drafts other than RFC Editor Contributions.
+Note that the grant of rights in regards to IETF Internet-Drafts as specified in this document is perpetual and irrevocable and thus survives the Secretariat's removal of an Internet-Draft from the public directory, except as limited in {{sec33}}.
+(See {{sec22}} {{sec8}}.)

+IETF Standards Process
+: The activities undertaken by the IETF in any of the settings described in the IETF Contribution definition above.

 Internet Architecture Board (IAB)
 : An appointed group that assists in the management of the IETF standards process.

+Internet-Draft
+: Temporary documents used in the IETF and RFC Editor processes.
+Internet-Drafts are posted on the IETF web site by the IETF Secretariat and have a nominal maximum lifetime in the Secretariat's public directory of six months, after which they are removed.
+Note that Internet-Drafts are archived many places on the Internet, and not all of these places remove expired Internet-Drafts.
+Internet-Drafts that are under active consideration by the IESG are not removed from the Secretariat's public directory until that consideration is complete.
+In addition, the author of an Internet-Draft can request that the lifetime in the Secretariat's public directory be extended before the expiration.

 Internet Engineering Steering Group (IESG)
 : A group comprised of the